Obscuretone/obscuretone.github.io/public/posts/en/glass_ceiling.md

 If competitors catch up faster than institutions expand the public boundary, the mass market will temporarily look less like an intelligence race and more like an infrastructure market.
 Labs will still push the frontier.
 Most users will compare the versions that survived safeguards, law, procurement, and risk review.

-Inside that glass ceiling, price and usability matter more.

-Outside it, the research race continues.
+Inside that glass ceiling, price and usability matter more; outside it, the research race continues.